Noroff-FEU-Assignments/cross-course-project-Eirik-Haukeland/README.md

   $ git remote set-url origin http://newserver/myproject.git
 ```

-Verify that the remote has been sett properly:
+Verify that the remote has been set properly:
 ``` shell
   $ git remote -v
 ```